View more guides at Linux Wiki Guides

 Power control is superb with powersaved in etch giving long battery life.

 hdparm -B 254 may help to extend disk life.

 Also and probably generally - it is wise look for a BIOS option to Keep fans running option when installing any OS on a laptop.
 The gb837et has one described as keep fans running when on mains power.
 Note however on this laptop the fans are quiet.

-A little bit of Linux knowledge is required to get the display working on the HP-Compaq 6715B.
+A little bit of Linux knowledge is required to get the wireless LAN working on the HP-Compaq 6715B.
 Other than that everything else works well.